cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

 - _Input cells_ - cells the program can write to,
   their constraints are similar to a validation property.
-- _Output cells_ - cells the program must read to,
+- _Output cells_ - cells the program must read,
   and their value is computed based on the deduction property and the input cells value.

-A program that only writes to the input cells, without ever reading the output cell is valid, as long as the constraints on those cells hold.
+A program that only writes to the input cells, without ever reading the output cell, is valid as long as the constraints on those cells hold.
 Though, it is useless.

 For example, the _Pedersen_ builtin works with triplets of cells: